StackStorm/chef-stackstorm/README.md

 Cookbook for [StackStorm](http://www.stackstorm.com) Automation as a Service.
 This cookbook is used to install and bring up **St2** components using Chef.

-## Cookbook dependencies
+## Cookbook version

-Depends on the following cookbooks: _sudo, build-essential, python, git, gdebi, rabbitmq, mongodb, yum-epel and openstack-mistral_.
+This version of cookbook is supposed for stackstorm version >= 0.8, for elder versions use cookbook version [0.2.1](https://github.com/StackStorm/chef-stackstorm/tree/v0.2.1).

 ## Supported Platforms

-Packaging for **St2** is currently done via *apt* or *rpm* packages which can be found here https://ops.stackstorm.net/releases/st2.
-Tested to work on *ubuntu 14.04* and *centos 7.0*.
+Tested to work on *ubuntu 14.04*, *fedora 20* and *centos 7.0*.

 ## Attributes